Crafty Bastards: Beer in New England from the Mayflower to Modern Day

 by Lauren Clark

-is a freelance journalist and former bartender and brewer. her articles have appeared in the New York Times, The Boston Globe, The Boston Herald, Jane, and Yankee Magazine, among other publications.
-Clark is also the founder of drinkboston.com, which was featured in several Boston newspapers and magazines, the Massachusetts Beverage Business Journal, Vintage Spirits & Forgotten Cocktails by Ted Haigh, and NECN.
+is a journalist and former bartender and brewer.
+Her articles have appeared in the New York Times, The Boston Globe, Jane, and Yankee Magazine.
+Clark is the founder of drinkboston.com, which was featured in several Boston newspapers and magazines, the Massachusetts Beverage Business Journal, and Vintage Spirits & Forgotten Cocktails by Ted Haigh.